-Numbe Category Title Requirement
+Number Category Title Requirement

-r

 B.IS.1 3 Security Compliance The Supplier shall achieve and maintain

-Governanc with information security and data protection
+Governance with standards information security and data protection

-е standards compliance in accordance with:
+and frameworks compliance in accordance with:

-and a) ISO 27001:2022, NIST Cybersecurity
+a) ISO 27001:2022, NIST Cybersecurity

-frameworks Framework 2.0 or other substantially
+Framework 2.0 or other substantially

 equivalent standard(s) for information

-security management and any updates
+security management and any

-to such standards;
+updates to such standards;

-b) cloud specific frameworks, such as ISO
+b) cloud specific frameworks, such as

-27017, CCM-CSA, C5 and FedRAMP or
+ISO 27017, CCM-CSA, C5 and FedRAMP

-other equivalent standards.
+or other equivalent standards.

 B.IS.2 Security Information The Supplier shall establish and maintain an

-Governanc security effective information security management
+Governance security effective information security management

-е management system that considers all information security
+management system that considers all information security

-system risks, including both external threats and insider
+system risks, including both external threats and

-risks.
+insider risks.
 The Services shall comply with

+requirements set forth in ISO/IEC 27001:2022,

+or equivalent standards.